Parrottrek Journal 2007

 November 4th - National Finals - Pomona, California -

-The Budweiser Team could taste the championship.
+The Budweiser team could taste the championship.
 All they had to do was beat the U.S. Army.
-It doesn't sound too tricky, but the U.S. Army, not that the name
+As if the name isn't intimidating enough, The U.S. Army Racing

-isn't intimidating enough, has won the last three consecutive World Championships, and the last one they won, they won by breaking every record every made in
+Team has won the last three consecutive World Championships, and the last one they achieved by breaking every record ever made in the sport, so beating

-the sport.
-So beating them at the National Finals is never an easy task.
+them at the National Finals is not an easy task.
 As the anticipation grew we all made our way to the starting line to watch it live.
-Luckily for
+Luckily for us, the Clydesdales

-was victorious, mind you this is the only time those words will ever be uttered in an acceptable manner where I won't be arrested for treason, and Budweiser took
+victorious, mind you this is the only time those words will ever be uttered where one won't get arrested for treason, and the Budweiser Team took third place in

-from today without the Championship Trophy.
-Earlier in the week Brandon, the driver of the Budweiser Top Fuel car, finally received his personalized motorcycle
+without the Championship Trophy.
+Earlier in the week Brandon, the driver of the Budweiser Top Fuel car, finally received his personalized motorcycle given to

-given to him by Dale Earnhardt Jr, who also drives a Budweiser car in some other circuit that a few people watch (ha ha ha).
-The motorcycle was presented to
+him by Dale Earnhardt Jr, who also drives a Budweiser car in some other circuit that a few people watch (ha ha ha).
+The motorcycle was presented to Brandon

-Brandon back in June, but it took a national tour to be photographed by all.
+back in June, but it took a national tour to be photographed by all.
 It is probably the most beautiful bike I have ever seen, and the detail is amazing.
-It
+It resembles

-resembles a Top Fuel Dragster as much as a motorcycle can.
-Well as you know our season is now officially over at the commencement of this race, and we will
+a Top Fuel Dragster as much as a motorcycle can.
+Well as you know our season is now officially over at the commencement of this race, and we will heading to

-heading to the Santa Barbara area to visit and catch up with all our friends and family that we haven't seen since we left earlier this year.
-It's amazing how fast
+the Santa Barbara area to visit and catch up with all our friends and family that we haven't seen since we left earlier this year.
+It's amazing how fast this year

-this year went, and all the things we did.
+went, and all the things we did.
 We certainly hope you all enjoyed reading along as much as we did experiencing it.
-We of course will keep you up to
+We of course will keep you up to date on all

 Michelle, Suzy and Julie pose with the beauties